-Rest and rejuvenate through mindful and sensory awareness at Riverwood and deepen your relationship with nature.
-Forest bathing is inspired by the Japanese practice of Shinrin-yoku, which gives you the chance to unplug, unwind, and reconnect with yourself and nature.
-Experience the benefits of slow-paced wandering in nature with a trained forest therapy guide on this 1 and a half hour guided retreat.
+Join us for a mindful experience at Riverwood and deepen your relationship with nature.
+Forest bathing is inspired by the Japanese practice of Shinrin-yoku, which gives you the chance to reconnect with nature.

-A series of invitations will be offered to guide you to interact with the land and beings at Riverwood.
+Expect a series of invitations to guide you to interact with the land and nature at Riverwood.
 There is no right or wrong way to engage these invitations, just come be yourself.
 Tea service will be offered at the end of the program, or you are welcome to bring your own hot beverage.

-Our presenter, Sock Gee Gan, speaks English, Cantonese, and Mandarin and is happy to translate for those who speak these languages.
+Sock Gee speaks English, Cantonese, and Mandarin and is happy to translate to those that speak these languages.

 Important Information

-Please wear comfortable clothing and shoes, and dress for the weather.
-This is a rain, snow or shine event unless severe weather is in the forecast.
+Dress for the weather.
+This is a rain, snow, or shine event unless severe weather is in the forecast.
+Consider bringing good winter boots, crampons/boot spikes, or a walking stick dependent on conditions.
+Conditions feel cooler when moving at a slow pace.

 Difficulty Rating